axgkl/pds/README.md

 open p1.py "$M1" foo
 ```

-Typing and assertions: For improved fun and since we can we use some symbols for function names:
+Typing and assertions: For improved "fun" (and since we can) we use some symbols for function names:

 ```
 ⌨️  j k                 # enter j then k (0.05 in between keystrokes)